Polynomial methods for Procedural Terrain Generation: Fractal noise

 \subsection{Time cost}

-We study in this paragraph the computational time $T$ for generating a height map using the method presented in this study.
-Let us consider first the case of a single octave.
+The computational time $T$ for generating a height map using the method presented in this study is discussed here.
+Consider first the case of a single octave.
 For a domain of size $R$, the computational time of the evaluation of a polynomial over the domain is equal to the number of evaluation points times the cost of the evaluation of a single point.
 In $d$ dimensions it reads $T_{eval} = C_{eval}\cdot R^d$, with $C_{eval}$ the cost of a single point evaluation, whose value depends on the specific type of polynomial used.
 In addition, each polynomial coefficient needs to be computed once and for all before spatial evaluation.
 At a given octave level $i$, there are $2^{i\cdot d}$ different polynomials to initialize, leading to a creation cost equal to $T_{init} = C_{init}2^{i\cdot d}$, where $C_{init}$ is the time needed for deducing polynomial coefficients from boundary conditions, which again depends on the specific type of polynomial used.
 Note that $C_{eval}$ and $C_{init}$ are typically of the same order of magnitude.